MA in African Studies (30 credit hours)

-Bachelor’s degree from an accredited institution of higher education with evidence of superior ability, completion of the graduate record exam, a statement of interest and a writing sample.
+Bachelorís degree from an accredited institution of higher education with evidence of superior ability; completion of the graduate record exam; a statement of interest; and a writing sample.

-- and elective courses organized around a topical or regional concentration to complete a total of 30 credits
+- AFRI-A651 Independent Research / Directed Readings (up to 6 cr.); and elective courses organized around a topical or regional concentration to complete a total of 30 credits.

 At least four semesters of an African language.
+The credits accrued for the four semesters of language study are not counted toward the total credits required for the degree.
 Students may have the language requirement waived by demonstrating equivalent competence through an examination completed under supervision of the African Languages Coordinator.
 Up to three credits for the study of an African language beyond the second year level may count toward the electives.

 Students are required to constitute a committee composed of a disciplinary advisor and two additional members with relevant regional or topical expertise, approved by the director of the African Studies Program.
-Committee members must be selected from African Studies affiliate faculty with professional experience on the African continent.
-The purpose of the committee is to provide consultation to the student as needed and to read /comment on the Master’s thesis.
+The committee chair and at least one additional committee member must be selected from the African Studies affiliate faculty with professional experience on the African continent.
+The purpose of the committee is to provide consultation to the student and to read and comment on the Masterís thesis or Project.
 There is no M.A. examination option.

-The M.A. thesis should be an in-depth treatment of the chosen topic, interdisciplinary in nature and 70 to 100 double-spaced pages in length.
+The thesis option is strongly recommended for students intending to pursue a Ph.D. following completion of the Masterís degree.
+The thesis should be an in-depth treatment of the chosen topic, interdisciplinary in nature and 70 to 100 double-spaced pages in length.
 It may be an expanded seminar paper or an entirely new project based on library, archival, field, or museum research, and should make use of relevant sources in a language other than English.
 All three committee members must approve the thesis but may agree to waive an oral defense.